article · Which certification is worth it?

 AI does not make the apprenticeship-vs-bootcamp question disappear.
 It raises the evidence bar.
 A route that teaches syntax or tool clicks but does not teach verification, documentation, and judgment is weaker in 2026 than it used to be.

-RoleMath's AI panels use Anthropic Economic Index context as workflow evidence only.
-The Software Developer sample is 39.21% augmentation-labeled and 60.79% automation-labeled Claude usage context; Data Analyst and AI Specialist use 52.57% augmentation-labeled and 47.43% automation-labeled context; Help Desk Technician and IT Support Specialist use 34.38% augmentation-labeled and 65.62% automation-labeled context.
+RoleMath's AI-usage context use Anthropic Economic Index context as workflow evidence only.
+The Software Developer sample is roughly 39% augmentation-style and 61% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context; Data Analyst and AI Specialist use roughly 53% augmentation-style and 47% automation-style usage context; Help Desk Technician and IT Support Specialist use roughly 34% augmentation-style and 66% automation-style usage context.
 Those numbers describe observed Claude usage patterns, not employment demand, job loss, a hiring forecast, or a personal score.

 For an apprenticeship, ask how AI use is supervised: when can you use it, what must you verify, what cannot be pasted into tools, and how are tickets, code, or reports reviewed?
 For a bootcamp, ask what the curriculum requires beyond prompt use: test cases, source checking, version control, evaluation notes, security boundaries, and explanations of what the AI got wrong.